code-423n4/2024-02-hydradx/README.md

 ```
 - If you have a public code repo, please share it here:
-- How many contracts are in scope?:
+- How many contracts are in scope?:   4
-- Total SLoC for these contracts?:
+- Total SLoC for these contracts?:  5980
-- How many external imports are there?:
+- How many external imports are there?: 0
-- How many separate interfaces and struct definitions are there for the contracts within scope?:
+- How many separate interfaces and struct definitions are there for the contracts within scope?: 20
-- Does most of your code generally use composition or inheritance?:
+- Does most of your code generally use composition or inheritance?:  Inheritance
-- How many external calls?:
+- How many external calls?:   0
-- What is the overall line coverage percentage provided by your tests?:
+- What is the overall line coverage percentage provided by your tests?: 80
-- Is this an upgrade of an existing system?:
+- Is this an upgrade of an existing system?: No
-- Check all that apply (e.g. timelock, NFT, AMM, ERC20, rollups, etc.):
+- Check all that apply (e.g. timelock, NFT, AMM, ERC20, rollups, etc.): AMM
-- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:
+- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:  Yes
 - Please describe required context:
-- Does it use an oracle?:
+- Does it use an oracle?:  Yes; our own on chain oracle.
-- Describe any novel or unique curve logic or mathematical models your code uses:
+- Describe any novel or unique curve logic or mathematical models your code uses: All assets are in one pool, each one paired with hub token which is essentially xyk pool.
+Additional math takes care of calculating asset in and out between traded assets
 - Is this either a fork of or an alternate implementation of another project?:
 - Does it use a side-chain?:
 - Describe any specific areas you would like addressed: